Den4enko/PackFramework/README.md

 ## About:
-The modpack base for Forge.
+The modpack base for Minecraft.

 It's contains mods, that optimizes and tweaks minecraft.